DhruvaG2000/Blog-GSoC21/logs/week5.md

 - Started writing about The BELA Cape overlay on my blog, and listed info of all the fragments.

 - Created BELA Audio overlay, added all the disabled pins from fragment 1 and some i2C and McASP part in the end.

+- Started noting down the BASE Addresses used by the BELA rtaudio.p code in the BB Black, and finding equivalent hex addresses in the BBAI at the same header locations.

+- **Verified workflow:** As was discussed in the proposal, the workflow was to build asm files using pasm and then use prudis to disasm and then compile it in main.c using clpru.
+This workflow was verified by me partially today as the code compiled and gave an obj file without any errors on the BBAI.